CADRE Analytic

 Overview

-CADRE Flow is developed using the basic principles of finite element method as applied to the hydraulics flow field.
-It is intended for solving incompressible fluid flow in piping systems, hydraulic systems, and fluid flow networks.
-There is virtually no limit to the degree of complexity (joints, lines, and line segments) that can be solved.
-Although limited to incompressible flow in pipes, CADRE Flow can be used to handle low speed air flow systems such as ventilation ducts where the overall pressure differential is small.
+CADRE Flow is developed using the basic principles of finite element method as applied to to a piping system.
+The emphasis is on handling large complex piping systems at the system wide level but with very simple incompressible fluid flow principles at the finite element level.
+There is virtually no limit to the degree of complexity (joints, lines, and line segments) that can be constructed and solved.
+Although limited to incompressible flow in pipes, CADRE Flow can be used to handle some low speed air flow systems such as ventilation ducts where the overall pressure differential is relatively small.

 The piping system is the medium that forms the finite element analogy.
-In CADRE Flow, the elements are considered as pipes and the nodes are connecting points for the pipes or intermediate points in pipes where information such as pressure is desired.
+In CADRE Flow, the elements are considered as pipes and the nodes are connecting points for the pipes or just intermediate points within pipes where information such as pressure, velocity, flow, etc. are desired.

 The solution is conducted on a specific defined piping system which may be part of a larger system as long as the information at the defined boundaries are sufficient to solve the model.